By Herman Daly

 Under the heading, “Oil nations asked to consider carbon tax on exports,” John Vidal writes in The Guardian:

-Whether or not it will be discussed at Doha, I think it is worthwhile to explain the idea as it was presented to an OPEC Conference in Vienna in 2001.
-It elicited little interest on that occasion, but in 2007 was in large part adopted by President Rafael Correa of Ecuador, after being presented to him and his minister of planning, Fander Falconi, by ecological economist Professor Joan Martinez-Alier.
-Below is the relevant part of my speech at the OPEC conference.*
+Whether or not it will be discussed at Doha, I think it is worthwhile to explain the idea as it was presented to an OPEC Conference (Organization of the Petroleum Exporting Countries) in Vienna in 2001.
+It elicited little interest on that occasion, but in 2007, it was in large part adopted by President Rafael Correa of Ecuador after being presented to him and his minister of planning, Fander Falconi, by ecological economist Professor Joan Martinez-Alier.
+Below is the relevant part of my speech at the OPEC conference.

 How might OPEC fit into the emerging vision of sustainable development?
 Permit me to speculate.

-Sources of petroleum throughput derive from private or public (national) property; sinks are in an open access regime and treated as a free good.
+Sources of petroleum throughput derive from private or public (national) property; sinks are in an open-access regime and treated as a free good.
 Therefore, rents are collected on source scarcity, but not on sink scarcity.
 Different countries or jurisdictions collect scarcity rents in different ways.
-In the U.S., for example, Alaska has a social collection and sharing of source rents, institutionalized in the Alaska Permanent Fund whose annual earnings are distributed equally to all citizens of Alaska.
-Other states in the U.S. allow private ownership of sources and private appropriation of source rents.
+In the USA, for example, Alaska has a social collection and sharing of source rents, institutionalized in the Alaska Permanent Fund whose annual earnings are distributed equally to all citizens of Alaska.
+Other states in the USA allow private ownership of sources and private appropriation of source rents.

 - Price- and standards-lowering competition in the interest of maximizing mass consumption by oil-importing countries by minimizing the internalization of environmental and social costs with consequent destruction of the atmosphere, and ruination of local self-reliance by a cheap-energy transport subsidy to the forces of global economic integration, or